artemsheludko/flexible-jekyll/_posts/2021-05-05-Twitter-API-V2.md

 layout: post
 title: "Twitter API V2"
 date: 2023-07-20 13:32:20 +0300
+description: Python code to retreive twitters with V2 API version.
+I modified this code so I could retreive exactly what I needed.
+I used this code was used to retreive the data I used for my Master's Thesis.
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+   # Add post description (optional)
 #url:
 img: twitter-api.jpg  # Add image post (optional)
 fig-caption: